 What is Account-Based Marketing?

 Account-based marketing is a more focused approach to B2B marketing.
 Instead of starting with high-level brand awareness efforts and then gradually homing in on the prospects who really want what you’re selling, ABM strategies leverage “intent signals.”
-These are online activities of prospects at target companies that demonstrate more active interest in what you are selling.
+These are online activities of prospects at target companies that demonstrate a more active interest in what you are selling.
 ABM can be used to go after a small(er) subset of prospects who are more likely to buy — often on a 1:1 basis.

 ABM is a marketing strategy that can be leveraged through many different channels, such as personalized websites, landing pages, email campaigns, events, and content syndication.